RenuzitV/COSC2767_Assignment3_FinalAssignment/EKS_setup.md

-# EKS Setting up in AWS Environment
+# EKS Setting up in AWS 🛍️

 This is the guideline to set up the kubernetes on AWS